Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 But I’ll simplify the different types of coaches into four models:

-- Large-scale movement
+- Large-scale program

 Most coaches are trained in or gravitate toward one of the four approaches.
 Some coaches work purely with one approach, other coaches use different approaches to achieve different results with different clients.

 So what do these four major coaching approaches mean?

 The mentorship model is based on passing on the coach’s personal experience to the client.
 Basically, it’s the model of, “I’ve been successful in this area before.
 I know the steps and what works and what doesn’t.
 So I’ll share my experience with you so you can do the same.”
 It’s very similar to a mentor you’ve had in your life – except you’re paying for this one.